TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 ## 2. `@required` is not for "Handy Traits"

-If we combine 2 cool features in the way nobody expected them to use, we'll get the following:
+If we combine 2 cool features in the way nobody expected them to use, like an ice-cream and a hamburger, we'll get the following:

 ```php
 trait ProductRepositoryTrait